AurelienDavodet/Sentinel/README.md

 User: What's the latest on French economic policy?
 → Search tool → Crawl a government site → Summarize content → Return structured brief

-User: Summarize this long PDF from a data science conference → Crawl the URL → Extract content → Summarize → Save in memory
+User: Summarize this webpage from a data science news website → Crawl the URL → Extract content → Summarize
 ```

 ## 🤖 About the Name